dustywhite7/pythonMikkeli/courseSlides/6 - Plotting.md

 ![width:700px](plotly5.png)

-Note that we even get a separate trend line for each color group! :smiley:
+We even get a separate trend line for each color group! :smiley:

 ---